13 Tong2 Ren2 同人

 The inner hexagram of Tong Ren is Gou (44), an unexpected meeting or fated relationship; on the other hand its image signals that a crisis is emerging as its rival is a vigorous feminine.
 Its changing hexagram is Shi (7), troops.
 After fellowship is established, power is consolidated.

-Text: Tong Ren (fellowship) is in the countryside, (which offers) smooth progress.
-It is instrumental in crossing a great river; it is advantageous (or appropriate) for a gentleman to persist (in the norm of Tong Ren).
+Tong Ren (fellowship) is in the countryside, which offers smooth progress.
+It is instrumental in crossing a great river; it is advantageous (or appropriate) for a gentleman to persist in the norm of Tong Ren.

-Commentary on the text: Tong Ren (fellowship); (the one of) tenderness (i.e. line 2) attains its proper position and the middle (position of the lower trigram) to correlate with Qian; it is called Tong Ren.
-(The judgement of) Tong Ren is quoted as saying: Tong Ren is in the countryside (which offers) smooth progress; it is instrumental in crossing a great river, (as) Qian carries it out.
-(Hexagram Tong Ren exhibits its norm in the form of the) civilization (of the internal trigram Li) applied with the perseverance (of the external trigram Qian), moderation and righteousness correlating (with each other); (these are) the righteous courses for a gentleman (to persist in).
-Only a gentleman can carry through the common aspiration of the world.
+Commentary on the text: Tong Ren (fellowship): The one of tenderness (i.e. line 2) attains its proper position and the middle position of the lower trigram to correlate with Qian2; it is called Tong Ren.
+The text of Tong Ren is quoted as saying: Tong Ren is in the countryside, which offers smooth progress; it is instrumental in crossing a great river, as it is Qian2 that carries it out.
+Hexagram Tong Ren exhibits its norm in the form of civilisation existing in the internal trigram Li and performing with the perseverance of the external trigram Qian2, and those in possession of moderation and righteousness correlating with one another.
+Gentlemen can act righteously according to the norm of Tong Ren, and only gentlemen can carry through the common will under the heavens (i.e. universal harmony).

 Fellowship reaches far into the countryside, i.e. friends exist everywhere; therefore things can progress smoothly.
 It is instrumental in overcoming difficulties to undertake a great mission, and it is advantageous for gentlemen to persist in putting differences aside and seeking common ground, as well as establishing widespread fellowship.

-Feminine line 2, the representative line the lower trigram Li, occupies the right position and the middle position of the bottom trigram, signifying that it acts righteously and moderately.
-It correlates and associates with line 5, the representative line of the upper trigram Qian, in a way that heaven stays on top and the flame below blazes upward.
+Feminine line 2, the representative line of Tong Ren and the lower trigram Li, occupies the right position and the middle position of the bottom trigram, signifying that it acts righteously and moderately.
+It correlates and associates with line 5, the representative line of the upper trigram Qian2, in a way that heaven stays on top and the flame below blazes upward.
 This is called Tong Ren (i.e. putting differences aside and pursuing one goal).
-As trigram Li moves in the direction of trigram Qian which denotes the norm of heaven, line 2, the representative line of Tong Ren, can definitely overcome difficulties in undertaking a great mission.
+As trigram Li moves in the direction of trigram Qian2 which denotes (the norm of) Heaven, line 5, its representative line and the host line of Tong Ren, can definitely overcome difficulties in undertaking the great mission.